Does white wine go bad once opened?

 Answered by Marvin Richey

-As a sommelier and brewer, I can confidently say that does not necessarily go bad once it is opened, but it does begin to deteriorate over time.
-The oxidation process starts as soon as the bottle is opened and the comes into contact with oxygen.
+As a sommelier and brewer, I can confidently say that white does not necessarily go bad once it is opened, but it does begin to deteriorate over time.
+The oxidation process starts as soon as the bottle is opened and the wine comes into contact with oxygen.
 This can lead to the wine becoming flat, losing its aroma and flavors, and ultimately becoming undrinkable.

-The speed at which white wine oxidizes can vary depending on several factors.
+The speed at which oxidizes can vary depending on several factors.
 One important factor is the type of white wine.
 Full-bodied white wines, such as Chardonnay and Muscat, are more likely to oxidize quickly because they have been exposed to more oxygen during the aging process.
 On the other hand, lighter white wines like Sauvignon Blanc and Pinot Grigio may last a bit longer once opened.

 Another factor that affects the lifespan of an opened white wine is how it is stored after opening.
 If you re-cork the bottle and store it in the refrigerator, the wine can last for three to five days.
 The cooler temperature slows down the oxidation process and helps preserve the wine's freshness to some extent.
 However, it is important to note that even when stored properly, the wine will gradually lose its vibrancy and complexity with each passing day.